-- To build a more efficient, leaner retail function as a basis for expansion and developing an increased estate of larger format stores by 2026, refurbished to create higher quality, attractive retail environments. - 2.
-To improve and expand our e-commerce and online sales, reaching a wider audience with a relevant sales offering and promoting our cause. - To develop our dedicated team of staff and volunteers, increasing overall volunteer numbers and ensuring excellent and consistent health & safety management and compliance. - 4.
+- 2. To improve and expand our e-commerce and online sales, reaching a wider audience with a relevant sales offering and promoting our cause. - 3.
+To develop our dedicated team of staff and volunteers, increasing overall volunteer numbers and ensuring excellent and consistent health & safety management and compliance. - 4.
 To raise awareness of our cause and build loyalty to our brand within our communities.